-Drexan cocked his head for a sharp laugh at the ceiling.
+Drexan smirked.
 “If only I knew the trick!
-I might’ve tried it on your predecessors.”
-He made a good-natured wink.
-“Sadly, the Order of Six Sights teaches its students only the magic of letters and statecraft.”
+I might’ve tried it on your predecessors.
+Sadly, the Order of Six Sights teaches its students the more tedious magic of letters and statecraft.”

 Drexan grinned.
-“I couldn’t have asked for better timing.
-I want you to meet someone very important to me.”
+“What timing!
+Zuran, I want you to meet someone very important to me.”

 Zur eyed the creature with a cat’s body and hawk’s head and wings, breathing unevenly.
 A griff, he knew beyond doubt.
 The smaller cousin to griffons looked no less fearsome.
 From his four paws protruded black talons that scraped the window ledge.
 White was his furry belly and legs, brownish-gold his feathered backside and wings and the wiry tail that flicked to and fro, almost sentiently.
 The griff warmed to the King’s Crow as the chancellor stroked his feathered head lovingly.